f5devcentral/f5-demo-NGINXaaS-for-Azure/README.md

 terraform apply --auto-approve
 ```

 Configure the **settings.tfvars** file to customize the deployment.
-For F5'ers you must define your mail address
-for the Owner tag or your resources may be deleted without notice.
+For F5'ers you must define your mail address for the Owner tag or your resources may be deleted without notice.

 The code generates unique object names to avoid conflicts with others.
 The code also attempts to determine your public IP and inserts that into the Security Group for access control.
 If you experience access problems to the deployment this may be a part of the problem.

 ## Two Demo APP VMs in module linuxvm

-Two ngninx OSS web servers are deployed.
+Two NGINX OSS web servers are deployed.
 These demo app servers are defined in the terraform files:

 These can be used for demonstrations and tests of failover, traffic rules, and header injection/manipulation.